 When I was in 8th grade, I had the choice to pick an elective class that wasn’t band and I picked creative writing.
 I wanted to take anything that had writing in it that year.
 I was going through a lot at home and writing provided a good release, so I took every writing chance I got.

-Around October or so, my teacher at the time introduced us to this competition that happens worldwide every November called National Novel Writing Month or NaNoWriMo for short.
-NaNoWriMo, was where a writer writes a novel of 50,000 in one month.
+Around October or so, my teacher at the time introduced us to this competition that happened worldwide every November called National Novel Writing Month or NaNoWriMo for short.
+NaNoWriMo was where a writer writes a novel of 50,000 words in one month.
 The writer was encouraged not to edit the novel at all until it was done.
-The whole month of November was there for the writer to reach this goal.
 No words written outside of that month got counted.
 There was also different motivational speeches that was sent out from established writers, NaNoWriMo lock in events, and more.

-But I didn’t go back to NaNoWriMo the year after that.
+I didn’t go back to NaNoWriMo the next year.
 I forgot about it.
 I also forgot about it the next two years after that.
 I did remember it in time for my senior year of high school though.

 Needless to say, I completed my third novel, GAMERS FOR LIFE, through NaNoWriMo.
 The story didn’t stop at 50,000 words, so I kept writing through December.
 I’ve completed NaNoWriMo every year since and I’ve loved it for a few reasons.